Department Chairs' Information for IAS Promotion

 THE DEPARTMENT CHAIR

-- Uploads the career progression materials (in pdf format) to the department level.
-Department IAS Career Progression report includes the following:
+- Uploads the promotion materials (in PDF format) at the department level.
+The department IAS Promotion report should include the following attachments:

 - Department Chair letter (optional).